RaghavSobti37/Ekors-ERP/README.md

   * Logs important activities, successful operations, and errors to the browser console.
   * Includes user information (if available) and contextual data with logs.
   * This is helpful for debugging and tracking user interactions during development and troubleshooting.
-* **Backend**: (Assumed) Proper logging should be implemented on the backend (e.g., using Winston or Morgan) to record requests, errors, and significant events.
+* **Backend**: Proper logging should be implemented on the backend (e.g., using Winston or Morgan) to record requests, errors, and significant events.

 ---